 - Noise: Your baby may make soft murmuring noises that grow louder.

 Watch your baby for these early signs of hunger, and when you see them, offer your breast.
 Your baby is more likely to latch on and breastfeed well if you offer your breast when he is quiet and alert.
 Offering both breasts at every feeding (starting with the breast that your baby nursed on last) will ensure that your baby gets all the milk he needs.
 But don’t worry if he is full after only one breast, since each breast can provide a full meal.

-Keep in mind that some sleepy babies will not ask to eat often enough (at least 8 times in each 24-hour period).
+Keep in mind that some sleepy babies will not ask to eat often enough (at least 8 to 12 times in each 24-hour period).
 For the first month or so, it is a good idea to keep your baby close day and night, so that you can watch for these early signs of hunger and feed on request.